Army Reserve division commemorates 80th anniversary of Battle of the Bulge

 |Downloads:

-This work, Army Reserve division commemorates 80th anniversary of Battle of the Bulge [Image 2 of 2], by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve division commemorates 80th anniversary of Battle of the Bulge, by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.